jeffbmartinez/codepath-imagesearch/README.md

 * `getActionBar().hide()` was throwing a null pointer exception for me.
 The fix was to use `getSupport* ActionBar().hide()` instead, which from what I've read, is the safer way to do this.
 * I tried changing the type of the data I was storing with SharedPreferences at some point during development.
 When I tried retrieving the data with a key of a new type, I was getting a type conversion error.
 It took me a bit of troubleshooting before I realized it was just reusing the previously stored key.
 I programmitically cleared the old stored data with `clear()` and the app worked as expected.
 * I can't seem to get `imgcolor` and `imgtype` to work as expected.
 Regardless of the argumenet passed in, the api behaves as if it's not there.
+* Endless scrolling worked fine for my first search, but doing a subsequent search broke the endless scroll.
+I was able to fix it by reseting the state of the `EndlessScrollListener` instance.

 ## Open Source Libraries Used